locustbaby/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc.md

 The [protocol definitions](https://github.com/TykTechnologies/tyk/tree/master/coprocess/proto ) and [bindings](https://github.com/TykTechnologies/tyk/tree/master/coprocess/bindings) provided by Tyk should be used in order for the communication to be successful.

+You can generate supporting HTML documentation using the *docs* task in the [Taskfile](https://github.com/TykTechnologies/tyk/blob/master/coprocess/proto/Taskfile.yml) file of the [Tyk repository](https://github.com/TykTechnologies/tyk).
+This documentation explains the protobuf messages and services that allow gRPC plugins to handle a request made to the Gateway.
+Please refer to the README file within the proto folder of the tyk repository for further details.

-You may re-use the bindings that were generated for our samples or generate the bindings youself for Go, Python and Ruby, as implemented in the [Taskfile](https://github.com/TykTechnologies/tyk/blob/master/coprocess/proto/Taskfile.yml) file of the [Tyk repository](https://github.com/TykTechnologies/tyk).
-In case you find it necessary, or you don't find a sample that uses your target language, you may generate the bindings yourself.
-The Protocol Buffers and gRPC documentation provide specific requirements and instructions for each language.
+You may re-use the bindings that were generated for our samples or generate the bindings youself for Go, Python and Ruby, as implemented by the *generate* task in the [Taskfile](https://github.com/TykTechnologies/tyk/blob/master/coprocess/proto/Taskfile.yml) file of the [Tyk repository](https://github.com/TykTechnologies/tyk).

-You can also generate HTML documentation that explains the protobuf messages and services that allow gRPC plugins to handle a request made to the Gateway.
+If you wish to generate bindings for another target language you may generate the bindings yourself.
+The [Protocol Buffers](https://developers.google.com/protocol-buffers/) and [gRPC documentation](http://www.grpc.io/docs) provide specific requirements and instructions for each language.

 ## Getting Started